 The Truth About Garlic

-Other than warding off vampires and spirits – garlic actually has some great health benefits – but only if prepared properly!
+Garlic has some great health benefits – but only if it’s prepared properly!

 Garlic has a strong antiviral and antibacterial quality that can help prevent and treat coughs, colds, and influenza – along with some fertility health benefits too.